mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | pk(ns\[1\])  | E(pk(C), ps\[1\]), E(pk(D), ps\[1\]) |
 | pk(ns\[0\])  | E(pk(A), ps\[0\])                    |

-In this table, the value pk(X) represents the public key derived from the node secret X.  The value E(K, S) represents the public-key encryption of the path secret S to the public key K.
+In this table, the value pk(ns\[1\]) represents the public key derived from the node secret X, whereas pk(X) represents the public leaf key for user X.  The value E(K, S) represents the public-key encryption of the path secret S to the public key K.